neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CreatingAPlugin.rst

 -----------------------

 To be able to call the actions of the controller you have to configure a matching set of rights.
-Create a *Policy.yaml* file under *Packages/Application/Sarkosh.CdCollection/Configuration/Policy.yaml* within following:
+Create a *Policy.yaml* file in *Packages/Application/Sarkosh.CdCollection/Configuration/Policy.yaml* containing:

 .. code-block:: yaml